JeffDarchuk/PackageAutoloader/README.md

 + Implement your logic for installation using either the built in item/field validation or custom logic

 ![main menu](docs/VSproperties.png)
+### File Loader type (filesystem resource)
+You would use this type of loader if you have a large package that would would problematic to load into memory and you have a process to deploy the packages to the server.
+NOTE:  This location can be anywhere accessable by the web server.
++ Create the package you wish to install using Sitecore
++ Install the nuget package [here](https://www.nuget.org/packages/PackageAutoLoader/).
++ Add your package to a location that will be deployed to each environment.
+	* Any way you choose to facilitate this will be fine as long as it's located in an accessable location
++ Add a class extending PackageFileloaderDescriptor
+	* Note the required path is relative to the webroot
++ Implement your logic for installation using either the built in item/field validation or custom logic

 ## Descriptor examples